MarcNeveu/IcyDwarf/README.md

 	make
 	make install

-## Install *gcc*
+## Install parallel processing capabilities

-In Mac OS 10.8+, the default compiler *clang* has replaced the compiler *gcc*, which is needed to take advantage of the parallel computing capabilities of the *PlanetSystem* and *WaterRock_ParamExplor* routines of *IcyDwarf*.
+In Mac OS 10.8+, the default compiler *clang* has replaced the compiler *gcc*.
+By default, *clang* does not include parallel processing capabilities, slowing down execution of the *PlanetSystem* (moon system evolution) and *WaterRock_ParamExploration* (aqueous geochemical equilibrium computation across a wide parameter space) routines of *IcyDwarf* by a factor of ~5-8.
+Two options exist to remedy this:

+### Option 1: Install HPC's *gcc*
+This option does not appear to work for Mac Intel machines with recent MacOS software (e.g., *XCode* 15+), because the compiler either works for Intel chips (*gcc* version 11 or older) or recent Mac *Xcode* command line tools (*gcc* version 12 or more recent).
+It worked for *Xcode* 14 and older on Intel machines.
+It should work for recent Macs with current *Xcode* and M1-M3 chips, but this has not been tested.
 Go to http://hpc.sourceforge.net and follow the instructions there to download and install *gcc*.
 Once installed, you might need to break the symbolic link between the command *gcc* and *clang* by typing:

     alias gcc=/usr/local/bin/gcc

+### Option 2: Install OpenMP on macOS with Xcode tools
+This option should work for *XCode* 10.2+ by providing *Clang* with the needed parallel processing libraries (*OpenMP*).
+It works for a Mac Intel machine with *XCode* 15.
+Go to https://mac.r-project.org/openmp and follow the instructions there to download and install *OpenMP* libraries.

 ## Install *SDL2* (*IcyDwarfPlot* only)
 *SDL2* is a graphic library.
 Go to http://www.libsdl.org/projects.
 Download and install *SDL2*, *SDL2_image*, and *SDL2_ttf*. *SDL2_mixer* is not needed as the code doesn't play music for you yet.